 This may allow your mind to let go of interrupting thoughts and get centered on one thing.
 To start, consider sitting quietly in a place for three to five minutes a day.
 Close your eyes and count to 34.

 This may be difficult at the beginning since the mind tends to wander to other thoughts that could prevent you from getting to 34.
 Simply letting go of that thought without self-judgement and counting again can help get you back on track.
 Notice any feelings or sensations while doing this exercise.
-This is a harder task than it may seem, so take your time and try not to practice meditation for an hour at the beginning.
+This is a harder task than it may seem, so take your time.

 5. Set Smaller Goals